nlmixrdevelopment/nlmixr/README.md

      `python-3.6.2-amd64.exe`
      https://www.python.org/downloads/release/python-362/ scroll down to select the ‘Windows x86-64 executable installer’ and run the installer.
    - Ensure ‘Install launcher for all users’ and ‘Add Python 3.6 to PATH’ are checked.
    - Then choose ‘Customize installation’: make sure all options are checkmarked on the next page, click ‘Next’ and then checkmark ‘Install for all users’.
-This changes the Python install location to C:\Program Files\Python36.
+This changes the Python install location to `C:\Program Files\Python36`.
 Then click ‘Install’.
    - Next, add the PYTHONPATH environment variable, as follows: In the Windows search box, type “environment”, and choose “Edit the system environment variables” when it appears as a suggested option.
-In the System Properties box that appears, click on “Environment Variables…” In the “System variables” box (lower half of the window), click “New” and create PYTHONPATH, with value 'C:\Program Files\Python36; C:\Program Files\Python36\Lib' (assuming the default installation path has been used), and click “OK”.
+In the System Properties box that appears, click on “Environment Variables…” In the “System variables” box (lower half of the window), click “New” and create PYTHONPATH, with value `C:\Program Files\Python36; C:\Program Files\Python36\Lib` (assuming the default installation path has been used), and click “OK”.
    - Please check that the environmental variable `PYTHONHOME` is not set and `PYTHONPATH` is set to the correct location.
    - The default permissions of the Python directory under Program Files must be adjusted to ensure smooth installation of packages.
-In Windows Explorer, right click the directory C:\Program Files\Python36 and Select “Properties/Security”, then click the “Edit” button with the shield next to it, then click “Users”, click the check box under “Full control”, click “Apply”, and “OK” twice.
+In Windows Explorer, right click the directory `C:\Program Files\Python36` and Select “Properties/Security”, then click the “Edit” button with the shield next to it, then click “Users”, click the check box under “Full control”, click “Apply”, and “OK” twice.
 3. Install devtools
    - This package is required to install packages off of the github website.
    - This can be done from a clean R session by `install.packages("devools")`